pgdr/samplitude/README.md

 ## A warning about infinity

-All generators are infinite generators, and must be sampled with `sample(n)` before consuming!
+All generators are (potentially) infinite generators, and must be sampled with `sample(n)` before consuming!

 ## Usage and installation